 Not many people can say that by the end of their college career they established their own entrepreneurial venture in an effort to solve a social problem.
 Every George Williams College student graduates with this accomplishment—a feat that serves the local and/or global community, as well as his or her resume, future employer, and most importantly, inner character.

 Social entrepreneurism is introduced to George Williams College students from day one.
-The Williams Plan, our general education program, provides a sequential curriculum in the subject, culminating for every student in the launch of a personal social entrepreneurial endeavor.
+Our general education program provides a sequential curriculum in the subject, culminating for every student in the launch of a personal social entrepreneurial endeavor.
 The issues students choose to address are wide-ranging and based on their own passions and experiences as they work one-on-one with members of the local community.
 What remains constant is the effect of these ventures: every one makes a difference.

 Learn more about student social entrepreneurial ventures at George Williams College and how the experience shapes their personal, educational, and professional development.